marcelom/linux-sysadmin-interview-questions/README.md

 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
   * ...
 * What is an inode and what fields are stored in an inode?
   * A data structure that represents a filesystem object.
-Contains:
+Contains: acl,
 * How to force/trigger a file system check on next reboot?
 * What is SNMP and what is it used for?
 * What is a runlevel and how to get the current runlevel?